Explanatory video to Section 60a Act on Copyright and Related Rights

 Normally it depends on the contract with the publisher: If the publisher is granted all exclusive rights of use - which is often the case - the work itself may no longer be exploited.
 However, it may be possible to fall back on the statutory secondary publication right.

-If you have questions regarding the right applying to secondary publications, the University Library will be happy to help you: https://www.ub.uni-stuttgart.de/forschen-publizieren/opus/rechtliches
+If you have questions regarding the right applying to self-archiving of publications (Green Open Access), the Open Access team will help you: https://www.oa.uni-stuttgart.de/en/opus/green-oa/

 As a library user, may I request copies of individual works for my research?